melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 # Xiaomi/Redmi/POCO

-- Verdict: **⛔ Avoid!**
+- Verdict: **⛔ AVOID NO MATTER WHAT!!**

 In the past, Xiaomi allowed most of its devices to be unlocked after a period of 7+ days (depending on how new the device is).

-With the launch of Xiaomi's new Android fork, HyperOS, they have introduced a number of changes to the unlock process, with new device limits and Mi Account requirements.
+With the launch of Xiaomi's new Android fork, Hyper OS, they have introduced a number of changes to the unlock process, with new device limits and Mi Account requirements.

-Look here if you want to learn about how Ximi's bootloader works: [Xiaomi-bootloader]
+Look here if you want to learn about how Xiaomi's bootloader works: [Xiaomi-bootloader]

 ### China